tailcallhq/tailcallhq.github.io/docs/directives/link.md

 The `@link` directive requires specifying a source `src`, the resource's type `type`, and an optional identifier `id`.

 - `src`: The source of the link is defined here.
 It can be either a URL or a file path.
 When a file path is given, it's relative to the file's location that is importing the link.
+(This field also supports Mustache template)

 - `type`: This specifies the link's type, which determines how the imported resource is integrated into the schema.
 For a list of supported types, see the [Supported Types](#supported-types) section.

 - `id`: This is an optional field that assigns a unique identifier to the link.
 It's helpful for referring to the link within the schema.

 - `headers`: This is an optional field that assigns custom headers to the gRPC reflection server requests.
 Specifying a key-value map of header names and their values achieves this.
+(Values supports Mustache template)

 ## Example